guiambros-public/p5-best-places/README.md

 ## Site Structure

-The site was built using ~~Backbone.js~~ Knockout.js, Underscore.js and Twitter's Bootstrap.
+The site was built using [Knockout.js](http://knockoutjs.com/), [Underscore.js](http://underscorejs.org) and [Twitter's Bootstrap](http://getbootstrap.com).
 The structure followed the classic MVVM pattern, with good isolation between the view and the model.

-The model was implemented using Knockout's observableArray.
-The filtering is simply a computedObject, that dynamically extracts a subset of the original dataset, according to search terms.
+The Model was implemented using Knockout's observableArray.
+The filtering is simply a computedObject, which is updated dynamically whenever the search fields change.

 The maps are provided by [Google Maps API v3](https://developers.google.com/maps/documentation/javascript), and tips are provided by [Foursquare API](https://developer.foursquare.com/).
 API keys are needed to run the application.

+The application detects connection state using [Offline.js](http://github.hubspot.com/offline/docs/welcome/), informing the user accordingly.
+The page automatically refreshes when connection is restablished.

 ## Main Functionality